andreistefanciprian/demo_slack_bot/README.md

 ## Description

+### Prerequisites
-Have a Slack workflow in place that collects information from users in a slack channel.
+* A Slack workflow that collects user information in a Slack channel.
-Have a watchlist slack channel, where older threads from main channel will be tracked.
+* A dedicated watchlist Slack channel to track older threads from the main channel.

-The code will do the following:
+### Functionality
-* Create Github issue and post it as response when Workflow is triggered by users.
+* Creates a GitHub issue and posts it in response when the workflow is triggered by users.
-* Parse Workflow threads older than x days from the last y days.
+* Parses workflow threads older than a specified number of days within the last specified number of days.
-* For matched threads, check if Github issue is open, label it with watchlist label and post a message with the thread in the watchlist slack channel.
+* For matched threads, checks if the GitHub issue is open, labels it with a "watchlist" label, and posts a message with the thread in the watchlist Slack channel.

 ## Run app